 Seniors are at risk for direct theft of their money and property, embezzlement by caregivers with access to their accounts, and being manipulated and defrauded.
 Nursing home employees and others can scheme to obtain hundreds or thousands of dollars from your relative.

-If you notice any signs of physical, sexual, or psychological abuse toward your loved one, contact a St. Louis nursing home abuse lawyer at The Cagle Law Firm right away.
-We will guide you through protecting your loved one, ensuring they receive appropriate care, and holding the perpetrators responsible.
-State authorities may need to be notified, who investigate issues of nursing home neglect and abuse and have the authority to penalize the facilities civilly.
-It may give your loved one the right to sue and pursue compensation for their physical, psychological, and financial injuries.
-Also, at times, elder abuse is a crime.
-We may need to take evidence to local law enforcement.
+If you notice any signs of physical, sexual, or psychological abuse toward your loved one, contact a St. Louis nursing home abuse lawyer right away.
+State authorities may need to be notified, who investigate nursing home neglect and abuse and have the authority to penalize the facilities civilly.
+Also, at times, elder abuse is a crime, and we may need to take evidence to local law enforcement.

 Nursing Home Neglect or Abuse Claims

-If your loved one is injured due to nursing home neglect or abuse, then we can represent them in a claim against the facility.
+If your loved one is injured due to nursing home neglect or abuse, we can represent them in a claim against the facility.
 We will conduct a thorough investigation to gather evidence, including who allowed or perpetuated the negligent care or intentional misconduct.
 We will also look into whether supervisors or managers at the facility were aware of the problem and if they took steps to correct it.
-Based on the information we obtain, we can guide you through making a claim with the nursing home, and if necessary, filing a personal injury lawsuit.
+Based on the information we obtain, our personal injury lawyers will guide you through making a claim with the nursing home, and if necessary, filing a personal injury lawsuit.

 Through an insurance claim or lawsuit, we will fight for your loved one to receive compensation for: